zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

     "plugins": []
 }
 ```
-In this example configuration, the settings are accessing multiple services directly on LPAR1 and LPAR2 where username and password varies between the LPAR1 and LPAR2 services.
-This example is identical to first example except that LPAR1 and LPAR2 each contain a secure array, instead of just one secure array in the "my_base" profile.
+**Example 3:** The settings are accessing multiple services directly on LPAR1 and LPAR2 where username and password varies between the LPAR1 and LPAR2 services.
+This example is identical to Example 1 except that LPAR1 and LPAR2 each contain a secure array, instead of just one secure array in the "my_base" profile.
 ```json
 {
     "$schema": "./zowe.schema.json",